-Dismantling the oil industry: rough North Sea waters test new ideas
+Dismantling the oil industry: Rough North Sea waters test new ideas

 It is one of several companies trying new ideas to win business in the market for dismantling disused oil platforms.

-In Britain's aging oil fields alone, the opportunities could be worth up to 17 billion pounds (US$21.85 billion) before 2025, according to industry body Oil and Gas UK.
+In Britain's aging oil fields alone, the opportunities could be worth up to £17 billion (US$21.85 billion) before 2025, according to industry body Oil and Gas UK.
 The ideas could then be deployed to other maturing fields such as in the Gulf of Mexico and southeast Asia.

 Ardent says it needs at least two companies to sign up for a project to get off the ground.
 Well-Safe, another company offering a new approach, also needs several operators to commit.